 There are two types of IRA to consider here, both of which are extremely different from one another:

 A traditional IRA offers another tax-deferred option when it comes to retirement savings.
-For 2020, you can contribute up to $6,000 to a traditional IRA for 2020 provided you don’t also contribute to a Roth IRA.
+For 2020 and 2021, you can contribute up to $6,000 to a traditional IRA provided you don’t also contribute to a Roth IRA.
 If you’re aged 50 and up, however, your maximum contribution to an IRA is limited to $7,000.

 Note: You can contribute $6,000 (under age 50) or $7,000 (ages 50 and up) to an IRA each year, but that is the total amount you can contribute across all IRA accounts.
 You can’t, for example, contribute $6,000 to a Roth IRA then add another $6,000 to your traditional IRA account.

-The advantage that comes with a traditional IRA is that your contributions might be tax-deductible dependent upon whether you also contribute to another tax-deferred retirement account and your income.
+The advantage that comes with a traditional IRA is that your contributions might be tax-deductible depending on whether you also contribute to another tax-deferred retirement account and your income.

-So yes, that places some limitations on the tax benefit that comes with saving in a traditional IRA – but, generally speaking, the limitations are only for high-earners.
+So yes, that places some limitations on the tax benefit that comes with saving in a traditional IRA.
+Generally speaking, the limitations are only for high-earners.
 And even if you can’t deduct your contributions on your taxes, they can grow tax-free until you begin taking distributions.

 Who Should Consider a Traditional IRA: